Meiringspoort: Construction

 The initial allocated budget of £5,000 was at the time considered vastly insufficient, but in the end the project costed only slightly more, at £5,018.
 The likely possibility of frequent flood damage to the completed road in the ensuing years also needed to be considered.

 Construction commenced in August 1856, supervised by Adam de Schmidt, and under the overall management of the Bains.
 It was on this project that Andrew Geddes Bain developed his revolutionary technique for breaking up and cutting through large boulders.
 The first stage of building required the clearing of vegetation.
 He discovered that piling the recently cleared vegetation onto the rock and burning it caused the necessary heat to split the rock up.
 This was helped further by pouring cold water on the heated rock afterwards.
 The technique meant that blasting became rarely necessary.

 The pass was also the first major project of the young Thomas Bain.
 Once commenced, the entire 16 km pass was completed in only 223 days of work, opening on 3 March 1858.

 A procession of 50 carts, 12 wagons and 300 horsemen crossed it for the opening, and Andrew Bain suggested the name of "Meiring" for the pass, in honour of the farmer, Petrus Meiring.

 Effects

 The initial report had conceived of the pass as a way of connecting farmers and businesses in the southern African hinterland, with the port at Mossel Bay.

 A measure of its success was that Mossel Bay's port structures had to be expanded almost immediately, to cope with the massive growth in exports.
 By the 1870s, in spite of the frequent repairs from flood damage, one eighth of the country's entire export wool produce was being transported through the pass.

+Herrieklip

+The "Herrieklip" (Herrie Stone) in Meiringspoort is a stone approximately 15 km from the southern entrance to the gorge where the poet C.J.
+Langenhoven carved the name "Herrie" into the sandstone in 1929.
+Herrie was a fictional circus elephant in Langenhoven's satirical works "Sonde met die bure" (Trouble with the neighbours, 1921) and "Herrie op die ou tremspoor" (Herrie on the old tram track, 1925).
+The stone was declared a national monument in 1973.